Raid Boss Overview – Tapu Bulu

 - Water/Ground cores

-- It can function as a Fairy-type attacker
+- Can function as a bulky damage dealer

 - Useful against: